rollthecloudinc/quell-plugin/README.md

 ### SOLID creation

 Similar in nature to spearhead SOLID is the app starter kit fore extending Quell.
 A SOLID is any Webpack 5 micro frontend compatible with [module federation](https://webpack.js.org/concepts/module-federation/).
 Angular is the official framework of Quell therefore the SOLID starter kit is configured to work with Angular.
-In the future there will be SOLID starters for specific frameworks like solid-plugin-react, solid-plugin-vue, solid-plugin-ts, etc.
+In the future there will be SOLID starters for specific frameworks like solid-react, solid-vue, solid-ts, etc.

 ### SOLID Loading